-“I think I published my very first story about four years ago.
+“I think I published my very first story about eight years ago.
 As long as I can remember I’ve been jotting things down on a piece of paper.
 Notes to self, mostly.
 I had no idea other people would be interested in what I had to say.
-In fact, I’m still amazed I get some fifty to a hundred new subscribers a day.”

 “So, back to my first question,” said the client.
 “I’m thinking of starting a company blog.
 That’s why I’m interested in what your goals are.
 Do you want to increase the number of visitors to your website?
 Are you trying to sell yourself?
 What are you aiming for?”

 “First off, I have never written anything simply to increase web traffic.
 Any self-respecting writer sets out to write a good book, but never a bestseller.
 It’s true that my blog drives people to my website, but that’s just a pleasant side effect.
 The reason I write has to do with professionalism.

 Call me idealistic, but I hope my stories will inspire people to raise the professional bar in freelancing, and in voice-overs.
 Secondly, I love to write.
 It’s a simple as that.
 As soon as writing becomes a chore, I’ll hang up my hat.”

 “So, you’re not selling yourself?” asked the client, as if he didn’t believe me.

 “I don’t like that term,” I said.
 “There’s too much selling in social media, and people aren’t buying it.
 Those who are trying to sell something usually do so with themselves in mind: ‘Look what I did!
 See what I have to offer!’
 It’s a big, boring ego trip.

 I see myself more as a tour guide.
 You know, the guy with the silly hat, holding up an umbrella.
 As a blogger, it is my job to show people something they would otherwise overlook; something unexpected.
 At times I also want to give them something to think about.”